 As a manager, you may wonder why staff are not performing to the level you believe they could or should and you probably get frustrated!

-Sometimes, and for a whole range of reasons staff performance can dip however and we know that there do exist problem staff that, ultimately, may need to be moved on.
+Sometimes, and for a whole range of reasons, staff performance can be variable or simply decline.
+We also know that there are staff that are difficult to manage and motivate and ultimately, may need to be moved on.

-You get that, however in my experience, those ‘in charge’ spend very little time thinking about how they impact those around them.
-Unfortunately, probably like yourself, I have worked with managers, and leaders for that matter, who do not role model the behaviours they expect of others.
+In my experience, it seems as if those ‘in charge’ spend very little time thinking about how they impact those around them.
+Unfortunately, probably like yourself, I have worked with managers, and leaders, who do not role model the behaviours they expect of others.
 They do not treat their staff with the care they would, hopefully, treat a client.
 Here is one case in point.

 I was recently asked, by a very frustrated manager, to chat to Bill about his low level of productivity and poor attitude to work.
 The manager said he had tried to have a discussion with Bill yet had not seen any change in his behaviour.

 After gathering as many facts as possible I met with Bill.
 In short, Bill shared that his care factor for this conversation was zero.
 He went on to say that he was not happy, did not feel valued and his salary was too low.
 Now, it’s not uncommon for staff to want higher salary yet he gave some example of like roles that were paid at a higher level so I committed to doing some market research for him on this, promising I would get back to him.
 In relation to not being happy and feeling undervalued, he went on to describe the behaviour of his manager.
 It seems his manager was in absentia a good portion of the time, always out of his office, in a meeting, doing other things or having other priorities.
 The discussion that the manager described, according to Bill was, having a ‘better lift your game’ conversation that took all of one minute just prior to the manager rushing off to another meeting.